United States Marine Corps Recruit Training: Physical strength and fitness

 The United States Marine Corps requires each recruit to pass the Initial Strength Test (IST) upon arriving to the Marine Corps Recruiting Depots.
 The three tests consist of pull-ups/push-ups, crunches/ planks, and a 1.5-mile run.
 The minimum requirements are as follows:

 Throughout recruit training, recruits will run the Physical Fitness Test (PFT) 2-3 times.
 The PFT requires higher standards on each of the three tests.
 Pull-ups/push-ups and crunches/planks are the same as the IST, but the run is increased to 3 miles.
-The requirements for each test varies depending on which group an individual fall under depending on age.
+The requirements for each test varies depending on which group an individual falls under depending on age.
 Prior to 2017, women did flexed arm hangs instead of pull-ups.
 As a result of the change, the option of push-ups instead of pull-ups was included in the fitness tests.
 Any individual that chooses to do push-ups will only be able to score a maximum score of 70, compared to a maximum of 100 on all other tests.

+Final Expected Standards

+The 3-mile run is the final event of the PFT and evaluates stamina and cardiovascular conditioning.
+Minimum passing time for male recruits (ages 17-26) is 28 minutes.
+Minimum passing time for female recruits (ages 17-26) is 31 minutes.
+A perfect score (100 points) requires a time of 18 minutes or less for males, and 21 minutes or less for females.
+Recruits do not have a single, official 10-mile "ruck test" in boot camp, but the training program does include several progressive conditioning marches (hikes) that can be that long or longer.
+These hikes are part of field training and build endurance, strength, and tactical proficiency, often involving carrying gear or simulated weight.
+The final, culminating event of boot camp, the Crucible, involves a substantial amount of marching and physical exertion over several days.